ShufflerBardOnTheEdge/MemPrO/Insane4MemPrO_tutorials.md

 As before MemPrO deals with the double membrane, and we need only worry about defining the composition of the system.
 Looking in the folder "Orient_build/Rank_1/CG_System_rank_1/" we find both the CG system and the topology file, called "CG-system.gro" and "topol.top" respectively. "topol.top" will need to be modified as always.
 The system is now ready for energy minimisation and simulation.

+## Final comments

+Hopefully now you feel confident in using Insane4MemPrO to build complex systems with and without the use of MemPrO to automatically apply any structural elements.
+There are some more advanced features of Insane4MemPrO that were not covered in these tutorials.
+More tutorials on these advanced topics may become available in the future.
+For now if you run into any problems/bugs please let me know at m.parrag@warwick.ac.uk and I will do my best to help.